 I felt a deep sense of connection, as if she understood my fear because she, too, had known suffering.
 She wasn’t there to change the situation; she was there to be with me in it.

-Without realizing it, she planted the seed for what would become my soul purpose.
+Without realizing it, she planted the seed of compassion that would become my soul’s purpose.

 Years later, when someone asked why I became a nurse, the answer was simple:

-Because when I was a little girl, the compassion of a nurse changed my life.
-She’ll likely never know the impact she had on me, but it’s because of her that I chose to spend my life alleviating suffering.
+Because when I was a little girl, a nurse’s compassion changed my life.
+She’ll likely never know the impact she had on me, but it’s because of her that I chose to spend my life alleviating unnecessary suffering in both myself and others.

-I didn’t pick nursing — it picked me.
+As I reflected on this, I realized that I didn’t pick nursing; it picked me.
 That moment was an invitation from something bigger than myself, summoning me toward a path I hadn’t yet imagined.

 Even with comfort and security, something felt profoundly missing.
-I had lost touch with the work that gave my life meaning — that sense of being useful in alleviating suffering.
+I had lost touch with the work that gave my life meaning — that sense of being useful in alleviating suffering in a meaningful way.
 Without realizing it, I had disconnected from the part of myself that felt most alive and purposeful.

-It wasn’t until years later, during my own transformation journey, that I began to see the golden thread.
+It wasn’t until years later, when I awakened to the realization that I even had a soul, that I began to see the golden thread.

-I didn’t return to nursing, but I found my way back to that deeper soul purpose.
-Now, instead of alleviating physical suffering, I help people reconnect with themselves when they feel lost, empty, or like something essential is missing from their lives.
+I didn’t return to nursing, but I found my way back to that deeper soul purpose just expressed in a new way.
+Now, instead of alleviating suffering as a nurse working with seniors and end-of-life care, I give people the tools and a map to become more fully themselves when they’re suffering because they feel lost, empty, or like something essential is missing from their own lives.

-My soul purpose was never only about nursing.
-It was about learning, over and over again, that compassion and presence have the power to heal a kind of pain medicine can’t touch — the pain of being alone in our suffering.
+My soul’s purpose was never only about nursing.
+It was about learning, over and over again, that compassion and presence have the power to transform a kind of pain medicine can’t touch — the pain of being alone without tools in our suffering.

 The question isn’t always “What should I do?” but “What part of me feels most alive when I’m serving something bigger than myself?”

-Sometimes our deepest wounds become our greatest gifts to others.
+Sometimes those moments that touch our hearts and awaken our souls become our greatest gifts to others.

 So I’ll leave you with these questions: